Stefanroets180/my-fuel-log-book/QUICK_START.md

 - Run the database migration script (see step 1 above)

 **"Failed to fetch entries"**
-- Check that NEON_DATABASE_URL is set correctly
+- Check that Supabase environment variables are set correctly
-- Verify your Neon database is active (not paused)
+- Verify your Supabase project is active

 **Receipt upload fails**
 - Check that all AWS S3 environment variables are set